wqking/eventpp/doc/tutorial_eventdispatcher.md

 > b is true

 **Remarks**
-Previous tutorials pass the event type as the first argument in `dispatch`, and all other event parameters as other arguments of `dispatch`.
-Another common situation is an Event class is defined as the base, all other events derive from Event, and the actual event type is a data member of Event (think QEvent in Qt).
+A common situation is an Event class is defined as the base class, all other events derive from Event, and the actual event type is a data member of Event (think QEvent in Qt).
+To let EventDispatcher knows how to get the event type from class Event, policies (the third template parameter) is used.

 <a name="tutorial4"></a>
 ### Tutorial 4 -- Event filter